coq/coq/doc/sphinx/practical-tools/coq-commands.rst

       This is known to be inconsistent with some standard axioms of classical mathematics such as the functional axiom of choice or the principle of description.
-:-type-in-type: Collapse the universe hierarchy of Coq.
+:-type-in-type: Collapse the universe hierarchy of Rocq.

   .. warning:: This makes the logic inconsistent.
 :-mangle-names *ident*: *Experimental.* Do not depend on this option.
-Replace Coq's auto-generated name scheme with names of the form *ident0*, *ident1*, etc. Within Coq, the :flag:`Mangle Names` flag turns this behavior on, and the :opt:`Mangle Names Prefix` option sets the prefix to use.
+Replace Rocq's auto-generated name scheme with names of the form *ident0*, *ident1*, etc. Within Rocq, the :flag:`Mangle Names` flag turns this behavior on, and the :opt:`Mangle Names Prefix` option sets the prefix to use.
 This feature is intended to be used as a linter for developments that want to be robust to changes in the auto-generated name scheme.
 The options are provided to